Introduction:

 How we support the learning needs of young people at the Centre:

-The Centre is led by the Head of the Centre, Mrs Cindy Kemp.
-There is a Team Leader, Mrs Fabiola Knowles and team of 11 Teaching Assistants.
+The Centre is led by the Head of the Centre, Mrs Cindy Kemp, there is a Team Leader, Mrs Fabiola Knowles and team of 17 Teaching Assistants, some full-time and some part-time, who support students from the SSC and SEND students across the College.

 As students reach Year 11, there is another transition programme to support the transition into the next stage of their education or training.
 Again, parents/carers, students, Centre staff, College staff and the Local Authority are closely involved in the transition process.